 I focused on analyzing the overall findings 1 and 2, then shared my thoughts with the team for consensus to finalize the recommendations as seen below:

 1. Content appears too long and is hard to navigate on the homepage

 Due to the size of the graphics and the gray headers, participants weren’t sure where to focus their attention.
 They also expressed frustration about redundant information linked from the homepage.

-67% of participants suggested better organization in page layout (segmented headings, more brief descriptions, and better use of space) it would make it easier to identify information that they found relevant.
+67% of participants suggested better organization in the page layout (segmented headings, more brief descriptions, and better use of space) would make it easier to identify relevant information.

-Recommendations: Based on the findings and feedback from participants, improved usability of content can be achieved by:
+Based on the findings and feedback, improved usability of content can be achieved by:

 - Adopting a content card format, grouped and segmented by topic area, into easily understand information purpose and priority.
 Each card would have a small image and brief summary of at topic with a hyperlink to more information.

 - Adding a column for more time pressed or highlighted topics to make better use of the margins.